azimuth3d/devops-k8s-stack/README.md

 ##DevOps stack on k8s

-It 's a simple stack in kubernetes cluster deploy with form builder application

-when run setup mongodb statefulset complete need to execute
+Simple stack in kubernetes cluster deploy with form builder application when run setup mongodb statefulset complete when you create statefulset of MongoDB already , you need to initilize mongodb replication with
  ```
  kubectl exec mongo-0 mongo
  >